wba6/Euler-s-Totient-Function/Deep-Dive.md

 ## Introduction

   - **Overview of Euler's Totient Function**
-  - Definition and basic intuition (test)
+  - Definition and basic intuition
   - **Significance in Number Theory**
   - Role in understanding the structure of integers
   - **Historical Context**